nicolaka/hashicorp/demo/vault/vault-k8s-secrets-management/README.md

 - Deploying and configuraing Vault + Sidecar on K8s using Helm
 - Deploying an application that fetches secrets from Vault's KV Secret Engine (Static Secrets)
 - Deploying an application that fetches secrets from Vault's Database Secret Engine (Dynamic Secrets)
+- Deploying Vault Secret Operater (VSO) and using it to fetch secrets to pods
 - Kubernetes Auth Validation
 - Integrating Vault with Cert Manager

 ### Assumptions

 This demo assumes you have the following:

 - A Kubernetes Cluster ( I'm using Docker Desktop with k8s v1.20+ with kubectl configrued)
 - Helm v3.6+ installed
 - Vault CLI is installed